RHINOPLASTY

 Post-Operative Care

-Ice during the first 24 to 48 hours, then continue with local heat for several days.
-These recommendations reduce the duration and severity of inflammation.
+Ice during the first 24 to 48 hours, then local heat for several days to reduce inflammation.

 Analgesics and anti-inflammatory medications for 5 to 7 days.